HST-inc/hackertyper/README.md

 ## Authors

-The program was created by the development team at Higher School of Toxity, particularly users [NNakleskin](https://github.com/NNakleskin) and [LumbaBalumba](https://github.com/LumbaBalumba).
+The program was created by the development team at Higher School of Toxicity, particularly users [NNakleskin](https://github.com/NNakleskin) and [LumbaBalumba](https://github.com/LumbaBalumba).
 If you have any questions or suggestions for improving the program, please contact us.

 ## Contributing